jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

     "wordpress-mcp-server": {
       "command": "wp",
       "args": [
-        "--path=/Users/jonathanbossenger/Studio/wordpress-mcp",
+        "--path=/path/to/your/wordpress/installation",
         "mcp-adapter",
         "serve",
         "--server=mcp-adapter-default-server",
-        "--user=admin"
+        "--user={admin_user}"
       ]
     }
 ```

-- the server name in this case is `wordpress-mcp-server`
+- the server name in this case is `wordpress-mcp-server`.
+This can be any name you choose.
 - the command is `wp`, which is the WP-CLI command-line tool
 - the args array includes:
     - `--path` pointing to your WordPress installation
     - `mcp-adapter serve` to start the MCP Adapter server
     - `--server` specifying the MCP server to use (in this case, the default server)
     - `--user` specifying the WordPress user to authenticate as (in this case the `admin` user)